catnap89/HelloWorldCommunity/README.md

 ## Functionality Overview

 ### Login page
-On loading of the app, the user is directed tp the login page, where they can sign in with their credentials if they are a registered user.
+On loading of the app, the user is directed to the login page, where they can sign in with their credentials if they are a registered user.
 If not a registered user, a link is provided to direct user where they can register by providing an email, username and password.

 ![login-page](images/login_page.PNG)